Crocodiles in Cancun: Where They Live, Where to See Them Safely (2026)

 The Nichupté Lagoon is a massive lagoon system spanning approximately 3,000 hectares that separates Cancun’s Hotel Zone from the mainland.
 This protected natural reserve is the primary habitat for crocodiles in Cancun.

-The mangrove forests surrounding Nichupté Lagoon aren’t just habitat—they’re essential breeding grounds for crocodiles.
-Female crocodiles build nests in the mangroves, laying 30-60 eggs that incubate in the warm, humid environment.
-The dense root systems protect hatchlings from predators during their most vulnerable early months.
+The mangrove forests surrounding the lagoon are also their nursery.
+Female crocodiles build nests in the mangroves, laying 30-60 eggs that incubate in the warm, humid environment, and the dense root systems protect the hatchlings from predators during their most vulnerable early months.

 Increasing Crocodile Sightings in Urban Areas